 Colleges and Schools

 Ten undergraduate-serving academic units offer over 150 programs of study leading to baccalaureate degrees.
-They are the College of Agricultural, Consumer and Environmental Sciences; the College of Applied Health Sciences; the Gies College of Business; the College of Education; The Grainger College of Engineering; the College of Fine and Applied Arts; the College of Liberal Arts and Sciences; the College of Media; the School of Social Work; and the School of Information Sciences.
+They are the College of Agricultural, Consumer and Environmental Sciences; College of Applied Health Sciences; Gies College of Business; College of Education; Grainger College of Engineering; College of Fine and Applied Arts; College of Liberal Arts and Sciences; College of Media; School of Social Work; and School of Information Sciences.
 The Graduate College oversees administration of over 100 fields of study in the aforementioned colleges and schools plus the School of Labor and Employment Relations.
 Professional programs are offered through the College of Law, the Carle Illinois College of Medicine, and College of Veterinary Medicine.
 National surveys consistently rank the University of Illinois Urbana-Champaign among the top ten institutions in many fields of study, with several colleges and departments ranked among the top five.